networknt/light-doc/content/en/concern/client.md

   keyStorePass: ${client.keyStorePass:password}
   # private key password
   keyPass: ${client.keyPass:password}
+  # public issued CA cert  password
+  defaultCertPassword: ${client.defaultCertPassword:changeit}
+  # TLS version.
+Default is TSLv1.2, and you can downgrade to TLSv1 to support some internal old servers that support only TLSv1.1(deprecated
+  # and risky).
+You can also upgrade to TSLv1.3 for maximum security if all your servers support it.
+  tlsVersion: ${client.tlsVersion:TLSv1.2}
 # settings for OAuth2 server communication
 oauth:
   # OAuth 2.0 token endpoint configuration
+  # If there are multiple oauth providers per serviceId, then we need to update this flag to true.
+In order to derive the serviceId from the
+  # path prefix, we need to set up the pathPrefixServices below if there is no duplicated paths between services.
+  multipleAuthServers: ${client.multipleAuthServers:false}
   token:
     cache:
       #capacity of caching TOKENs
       capacity: ${client.tokenCacheCapacity:200}
-    # The scope token will be renewed automatically 1 minutes before expiry
+    # The scope token will be renewed automatically 1 minute before expiry
     tokenRenewBeforeExpired: ${client.tokenRenewBeforeExpired:60000}
     # if scope token is expired, we need short delay so that we can retry faster.
     expiredRefreshRetryDelay: ${client.expiredRefreshRetryDelay:2000}
-    # if scope token is not expired but in renew windown, we need slow retry delay.
+    # if scope token is not expired but in renew window, we need slow retry delay.
     earlyRefreshRetryDelay: ${client.earlyRefreshRetryDelay:4000}
     # token server url.
 The default port number for token service is 6882.
 If this is set,
     # it will take high priority than serviceId for the direct connection
-    # server_url: ${client.tokenServerUrl:https://localhost:6882}
+    server_url: ${client.tokenServerUrl:}
     # token service unique id for OAuth 2.0 provider.
 If server_url is not set above,
     # a service discovery action will be taken to find an instance of token service.
     serviceId: ${client.tokenServiceId:com.networknt.oauth2-token-1.0.0}